-- 1. Every student must make a formal application for admittance.
-Application shall include letter of reference from prior principal, teacher, and/or Pastor for new students. - 2.
+- 1. Every student must make a formal application for admittance or re-admittance.
+Applications for new students shall include two letters of reference from prior principal, teacher, and/or Pastor. - 2.
 An Admissions Committee must approve all applications, and final acceptance will be withheld until records from the previous school have been evaluated. - 3.
 No student will be accepted who has an outstanding account at any Seventh-day Adventist school without prior arrangement with the Treasurer. - 4.
 All new students and those who are entering kindergarten, grades four, seven and nine, must have a physical examination within two weeks of the first day of attendance.
 After this time they will not be allowed to attend class.
 All new students, seventh graders and ninth graders MUST have a medical examination and present a certificate of health to the school from the examining doctor BEFORE they are allowed to attend classes. - 5.
 All students must show proof that they have been immunized according to the current California State and Kings County requirements when initially registering for school.
 In addition updated copies of student immunization records must be provided prior to the start of a student's fourth, seventh, and ninth grade years.
-(Pacific Union Conference Education Code Section A23-120)

-6. New students must be tested for placement by the classroom teacher.
+(Pacific Union Conference Education Code Section A23-120) - 6.
+New students must be tested for placement by the classroom teacher.